MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## About Azure Arc extensions in the Azure portal

 With Azure Stack HCI, you can install, uninstall and update Azure Arc extensions on your Azure Stack HCI systems.
-Azure Arc allows you to run hybrid services such as monitoring and Windows Admin Center in the Azure portal.
+Azure Arc lets you run hybrid services like monitoring and Windows Admin Center in the Azure portal.

 Here are the extensions you can install and manage in the Azure portal.

 - [Microsoft Monitoring Agent](/azure-stack/hci/manage/monitor-hci-single)
 - [Windows Admin Center](/windows-server/manage/windows-admin-center/azure/manage-hci-clusters)

+## Required Azure-managed extensions

+Once you've successfully registered your new Azure Stack HCI cluster with Azure, Azure-managed extensions that are required for the efficient functioning of your Azure Stack HCI system are automatically installed on your cluster.
+These extensions can't be uninstalled and are essential to enhance the quality of your Azure Stack HCI system.
+You can control the behavior of these extensions in the Azure portal through the **Extensions** page and **Settings** menu.

+If you have an existing Azure Stack HCI cluster that is registered to Azure without these extensions, a banner shows on the Overview or Extensions page in the Azure portal.
+You can use the information provided in the banner to guide you through installing these extensions.

+Here are the required extensions:

+- Telemetry and diagnostics

 ## Install an extension via the Azure portal